Petri launches year-long accelerator for startups that combine biology, tech, and engineering

 Petri’s entrepreneurs will be mentored by the Petri cofounding advisors, a team that includes industry stars Reshma Shetty (Ginkgo Bioworks), Emily Leproust (Twist Bioscience), Stan Lapidus (Exact Sciences, Cytyc), Daphne Koller (Insitro), Alec Nielsen (Asimov), Andy Beck (PathAI), JP Mangeolle (Danaher, Sciex, Phenomenex), Bernhard van Lengerich (General Mills, Beyond Meat), and leading researchers Chris Voigt, Pam Silver, and George Church.

-Baynes previously worked as an operator and VC at Flagship Pioneering, one of the most successful venture funds working in this catergory across energy, animal health, therapeutics, and synthetic biology; and Kulesa has built organizations, classes, and resources for biotech entrepreneurship at MIT.
+Baynes previously worked as an operator and VC at Flagship Pioneering, one of the most successful venture funds working in this catergory across energy, animal health, therapeutics, and synthetic biology, and Kulesa has built organizations, classes, and resources for biotech entrepreneurship at MIT.

+“Our thesis is that biology permeates all aspects of the world — not just health, but the next generation of food, agriculture, chemicals, materials, etc.,” Kulesa said.
+“We are also building new tools and platforms in biology to drive down costs and timelines to accelerate the growth of biology within these verticals.”